Photoshop Halftone Dot Pattern tutorial

 Going to Filter > Filter Gallery.

-The Filter Gallery includes a large preview area on the left and two columns on the right.
-The first column is where we choose a filter and the second is where we adjust the filter’s settings.
+The Filter Gallery has a large preview area on the left and two columns on the right.
+The middle column is where you choose your filters (which are grouped into folders), and the right column is where you adjust their settings.

-Twirl open the Sketch group.
-Then click on the Halftone Pattern filter to select it.
+Open the Sketch group and click the Halftone Pattern filter to select it.

-Choosing the Halftone Pattern filter from the Sketch group.
+Choosing the Halftone Pattern filter from the Sketch group in the Filter Gallery.

-The filter’s options appear in the upper right.
-Make sure the Pattern Type is set to Dot and that Contrast is set to 0.
+Set the Pattern Type to Dot and the Contrast to 0.

-Then use the Size slider to set an initial size for the dots.
+Use the Size slider to set an initial size for your dots.
 I’ll set mine to 6.

 The Halftone Filter settings in the Filter Gallery in Photoshop.